What Every Start Up Needs to Know Before Hiring PR

 Embryos are tiny and frail.
-But unfortunately, embryonic businesses get taken advantage of by consultants all too often.
+Unfortunately, embryonic businesses get taken advantage of by consultants all too often.

-If you’re a start-up, an emerging thought leader or self-published author looking to hire PR to promote your company or yourself, I’m going to share with you something that most people won’t.
+If you’re a start-up, an emerging thought leader or a self-published author looking to hire a public relations consultant to promote your company or yourself, I’m going to share with you something that most people won’t.

-They won’t because they want you to bilk you of a few months of retainer payments while you come up to speed.
-It’s a dirty little secret no one like to talk about, but PR is a business segemnt that still profits from inefficiency.
+They won't because they want to bilk you of a few months of retainer payments while you come up to speed.
+It's a dirty little secret no one likes to talk about, but PR firms still profits from inefficiency.

-None of this really applies to name brands or enterprise players (although they get bilked too) but if you’re new or pivoting or just getting started with PR and it’s your first time at the races, what you’re going to learn here will help you manage your risk.
+None of this really applies to name brands or enterprise players (although they get bilked, too), but if you’re new or pivoting or just getting started with a PR consultant and it's your first time at the races, what you're going to learn here will help you manage your risk.

-Some PR people will tell you journalists don’t want to be pitched stories directly, or that they have relationships they can use to get you press, but that’s just a sales tactic to get you to sign with them.
+Some PR consultants will tell you journalists don’t want to be pitched stories directly or that they have relationships they can use to get you press, but that’s just a sales tactic to get you to sign with them.

-Show me a journalist who doesn’t want to hear directly from someone with a good story, and I’ll show you brain surgery on Tik Tok.
+Show me a journalist who doesn’t want to hear directly from someone with a good story, and I’ll show you a shy Tik Tok influencer.

 So the question is, how do you learn how to package your own story in a way that’s mediagenic?

-How do you get the skills and knowledge to implement your own PR program without relying on a public relations specialist?
+How do you get the skills and knowledge to implement your own PR campaign without relying on a public relations consultant?

 And how do you figure out who you should pitch and when and how to pitch them?

-If you have the time and inclination, you could take a class or read some books on PR and figure it out on your own.
+If you have the time and inclination, you could take a class or read some books on public relations and figure it out on your own.

-Or you could hire a seasoned pro to show your ropes, accelerate your learning curve and teach you to do your own PR.
-But it might be tough to find someone honest and experienced who’s willing to share the secrets of the trade.
+Or you could hire a seasoned public relations consultant to show your ropes, accelerate your learning curve and teach you to manage your own public relations campaign.
+But it might be tough to find someone honest, experienced, and willing to share the secrets of public relations consulting.

-But what if you could hire a seasoned PR advisor to guide you through the implementation process so you could get your campaign up and running on your own?
+But what if you could hire a seasoned PR consultant to guide you through the implementation process so you could get your campaign up and running on your own?

 Inside Out PR